mmp2/Rankings-UI/README.md

-# rankingTool
+# ImPaCT

-This is a ranking UI that can visualize a series of ratings and rankings from multiple reviewers to multiple proposals.
+Improving Panel Consensus Tool (ImPaCT)  is a GUI that can visualize a series of ratings and rankings from multiple reviewers to multiple proposals.

 How to run it
 ======